 Skadden, Arps, Slate, Meagher & Flom LLP

 Skadden, Arps, Slate, Meagher & Flom LLP advises a diverse global client base on domestic and international merger clearances, as well as representing them in DOJ and FTC investigations arising from proposed mergers and high-stakes litigation, regularly collaborating with the firm’s active M&A team and global network on multijurisdictional mandates.
 The firm continues to be active on high-profile tech mandates, notably representing Activision in its proposed acquisition by Microsoft, and Abode in its $20bn acquisition of Figma, as well as handling work in other highly scrutinized sectors such as financial services, transport, and sports.
-Steven Sunshine co-heads the team from Washington DC, and is a go-to for business-critical mergers, handling HSR filings, government investigations, and litigation for top-level clients in a wide range of industries.
-Tara Reinhart in DC and Karen Lent in New York also lead the firm’s antitrust team, while DC-based Boris Bershteyn is a key team member, specializing in contentious merger mandates.
+Global antitrust and competition group leader Steven Sunshine is a go-to for business-critical mergers, handling HSR filings, government investigations, and litigation for top-level clients in a wide range of industries.
+Tara Reinhart and Karen Lent lead the firm’s antitrust team in DC and New York respectively, while New York-based Boris Bershteyn is a key team member, specializing in contentious merger mandates.

 Practice head(s):